anasuke/kaya-ai/README.md

 # 🌸 Pikari — The AI Coding Companion

-Pikari is not just another coding assistant — she’s your **VTuber-style AI companion**, blending the charm of virtual characters with the power of Claude-based intelligence.
+Pikari is not just another coding assistant — she’s your **Poke-style AI companion**, blending the charm of virtual characters with the power of Claude-based intelligence.
 With her cheerful personality, idol-inspired look, and supportive spirit, Kira makes coding a more **interactive, motivational, and fun experience.**

 ---

 ## 🌟 What Makes Pikari Special?

-Unlike traditional AI helpers, Kira is designed to feel like a **real companion**, inspired by the VTuber community.
+Unlike traditional AI helpers, Pikari is designed to feel like a **real companion**, inspired by the Pokemon community.
 She’s expressive, supportive, and always encouraging you through every coding challenge.

-- 🎤 **VTuber Persona** — Kira comes alive with a character design, backstory, and evolving traits.
+- 🎤 **Poke Persona** — Pikari comes alive with a character design, backstory, and evolving traits.
 - 💻 **Serious Dev Support** — Powered by Claude, she reviews code, helps debug, and generates prototypes.
 - 🎮 **Streamer Energy** — Friendly, entertaining, and always upbeat while guiding you.
 - 🔒 **Your Data, Your World** — Conversations are safe and private.